sigmaister/copy_CollapsOS/apps/basic/README.md

 do nothing.
 For example, `if 2>1 print 12` prints `12` and `if 2<1 print 12`
 does nothing.
 The argument for this command is a "thruth expression".

-**input**: Prompts the user for a numerical value and puts that value in the specified variable.
-The prompted value is evaluated as an expression and then stored where specified.
-For example, `input x` stores the result of the evaluation in variable `x`.
-Before the variable name, a quoted string literal can be specified.
-In that case, that string will be printed as-is just before the prompt.
+**input**: Prompts the user for a numerical value and puts that value in `A`.
+The prompted value is evaluated as an expression and then stored.
+The command takes an optional string literal parameter.
+If present, that string will be printed before asking for input.
+Unlike a `print` call, there is no CR/LF after that print.

-**peek/deek**: Put the value at specified memory address into specified variable. peek is for a single byte, deek is for a word (little endian).
-For example, `peek 42 a` puts the byte value contained in memory address 0x002a into variable `a`. `deek 42 a` does the same as peek, but also puts the value of 0x002b into `a`'s MSB.
+**peek/deek**: Put the value at specified memory address into `A`. peek is for a single byte, deek is for a word (little endian).
+For example, `peek 42` puts the byte value contained in memory address 0x002a into variable `A`. `deek 42` does the same as peek, but also puts the value of 0x002b into `A`'s MSB.

 **poke/doke**: Put the value of specified expression into specified memory address.
 For example, `poke 42 0x102+0x40` puts `0x42` in memory address 0x2a (MSB is ignored) and `doke 42 0x102+0x40` does the same as poke, but also puts `0x01` in memory address 0x2b.

-**in**: Same thing as `peek`, but for a I/O port. `in 42 a` generates an input I/O on port 42 and stores the byte result in `a`.
+**in**: Same thing as `peek`, but for a I/O port. `in 42` generates an input I/O on port 42 and stores the byte result in `A`.

 **out**: Same thing as `poke`, but for a I/O port. `out 42 1+2` generates an output I/O on port 42 with value 3.